mtran0132/MemoryManager/README.md

 >This is in contrast to static memory allocation such as declaring a variable, an instance of an object or an array of some data type.

 #Features

-*65536 byes of memory available to the user
+* 65536 bytes of memory avaiable to the user
-*Keeps track of how much memory is available
+* Keeps track of how much memory is available
-*Keeps track of how much memory has been used
+* Keeps track of how muhc memory has been used

 #Key Concepts to Understand
 * Pointers